-ADIES' ELASTIC SUPPORTING BANDS, for use before and after Acconchement, admirably for use before and after Acconchement, admirably adapted for giving efficient support, with EXTREME LIGHT-NESS-a point little attended to in the comparatively clumsy contrivances and fabrics hitherto employed.
-Instructions for measurement, with prices (on application), and the articles sent by post from the manufacturers and inven-tors, POPE and PLANTE, 4, Waterloo-place, Pall-Mall, London, S.W.
-London, S.W.
+ADIES' ELASTIC SUPPORTING BANDS. adapted for giving efficient support, with EXTREME LIGHT-NESS-a point little attended to in the comparatively clumsy contrivances and fabrics hitherto employed.
+Instructions for measurement, with prices (on application), and the articles sent by post from the manufacturers and inventors, POPE and PLANTE, 4, Waterloo-place, Pall-Mall, London, S. W.

-SUMMER WORL Admirably adapted of the COATS for SYDENHAM ALPACA OVERCOATS for Summer Wear.
+SYDENHAM ALPACA OVERCOATS for Summer Wear.
+Admirably adapted for the Parks De-Sydenham ALPACA OVERCOATS for Summer Wear.
 Admirably adapted for the Parks.
-Day Festivals, Race-Courses, Country Rambles, Daily Town Wear, or the Sea-Side, and equally convenient for travelling in hot dryweather from the protection which they afford against dust, without the encumbrance of weight, or the restraint of transpiration.
+Day Festivals, Race-Courses, Country Rambles, Daily Town Wear, or the Sea-Side, and equally convenient for travelling in hot dry weather from the protection which they afford against dust, without the encumbrance of weight, or the restraint of transpiration.
 These goods are made with a degree of care hitherto unprecedented.
 Sydenham Trousers of fine light cloth, 17s.
 6d.; Waistcoat to match, 8s.
 6d.; Business or Park Coat, 17s.
-6d.; Sydenham Summer Overcoats of Melton Cloth, 21s.; Complete Suits for Boys, 24s.; Gentlemen's complete Evening Dress or Opera Suit, 63s.
+6d.; Sydenham Summer Overcoats of Melton Cloth, 2ls.; Complete Suits for Boys, 24s.; Gentlemen's complete Evening Dress or Opera Suit, 63s.
 The Sydenham construction as is now well known is effectually directed to secure the most perfect retentive and easy fit in all positions of the body.
 Made only by the Inventors, SAMUEL BROTHERS, 29, Ludgate-hill.

-AWRENCE MERCHANT HYAM, CLOTHIER AND MANUFACTURER, 36, Grace-church-street, City, London, solicits public attention to the immenise variety in style and pattern of Men and Youths' Clothing, manufactured by him expressly for the present scason.
+AWRENCE HYAM, MERCHANT CLOTHIER AND MANUFACTURER, 36, Grace-church-street, City, London, solicits public attention to the immense variety in style and pattern of Men and Youths' Clothing, manufactured by him expressly for the present

 The system of business pursued is to charge one uniform and low per centage of profit.